puchka/puchka.github.io/_posts/2017-04-30-start-personal-blog.md

 And also to be a mean to engage more people in them.

-I plan to publish a blog post about the project to build a corpora for malagasy language and the approach I propose to do it.
+I plan to publish a blog post about the project to build a corpus for malagasy language and the approach I propose to do it.

 After that -if I have enough time and energy- I'll write about